nebulasio/nebdocs/docs/licensing/README.md

 # Licensing

+All contributions to Nebulas wikis are licensed under the (Creative Commons License SA 4.0)[https://creativecommons.org/licenses/by-nc-sa/4.0/].

 ## Nebulas Open Source Project License

 The preferred license for the Nebulas Open Source Project is the [GNU Lesser General Public License Version 3.0 \(“LGPL v3”\)](https://www.gnu.org/licenses/lgpl-3.0.en.html), which is commercial friendly, and encourage developers or companies modify and publish their changes.